 A person with long-standing low self-esteem feels that everything about them is negative.
-They are extremely judgmental of themselves, often thinking themselves as “stupid.”
+They are extremely judgmental of themselves, often thinking of themselves as “stupid.”
 They outright ignore or minimize their positive attributes.
-Complements are deflected and self blame when things are wrong occur frequently, when in reality, they have no control in the outcome of a situation.
+Complements are deflected and self blame when things are wrong occur frequently when in reality, they have no control in the outcome of a situation.

 Feelings of not being “good enough” or feeling unlovable are common.

 In addition, their inner voices aka “self talk” reinforces a lot of these messages.
 Negative thinking on repeat is a key indicator of chronic low self esteem.

 Negativity can be so deep-rooted in the mind that the individual does not even know they are happening.
 Indeed, they are unconscious.
 This is why it is critical to become conscious of negative thoughts, in order start the healing process with self esteem.

 It is important to be aware of negative thought habits because they lead to negative emotions, which lead to negative choices.

 This “negativity loop of thoughts spurs negative emotions and bad moods, which lead to poor decisions.
 This loop is a downward spiral and can mutually reinforce chronic low self esteem and depression.

 Seven steps to create a chronic low self esteem care plan

 Most importantly, overcoming prolonged negative self-regard requires intervention from medical professionals, usually a nurse, and mental health experts.
 A nursing care plan and cognitive behavioral therapy are often key results of this collaboration.